Azure/AppService/_posts/2021-03-17-2020-asc-update-and-faq.md

 category: certsdomains
 ---

-There have been a few changes in the App Service Certificate offering in the recent months.
-In order to keep you updated with these changes, this article will go through:
+There have been a few updates to the App Service Certificate offering in recent months.
+In order to keep you updated with these changes, this article will cover:

 - New portal changes for App Service Certificate create
 - New auto-renew policy changes

-You will find a FAQ section for App Service Certificates at the end of the article which will go beyond just the updates and cover questions regarding the resource itself.
+You will find a FAQ section for App Service Certificates at the end of the article which will go beyond these updates.

 ## New portal changes for App Service Certificate create

-App Service Certificate recently release a [new create experience on Azure Portal](https://portal.azure.com/#create/Microsoft.SSL) that is currently in public preview.
+App Service Certificate recently released a [new create experience on Azure Portal](https://portal.azure.com/#create/Microsoft.SSL) that is currently in public preview.

 ### Marketplace offerings

-When you do a search of "App Service Certificate" on Marketplace, you will notice two different resource listed one with "(Preview)" and the other with "(Classic)".
+When you do a search of "App Service Certificate" on the Azure Marketplace, you will notice two different resources listed: one with "(Preview)" and the other with "(Classic)".

 ![ASC Marketplace Search]({{site.baseurl}}/media/2021/03/asc-marketplace-search.png){: .align-center}

 ![ASC Marketplace Offerings]({{site.baseurl}}/media/2021/03/asc-marketplace-offerings.png){: .align-center}

 **Both of these offerings will create the same App Service Certificate resource.
-However, the offering marked with "(Preview)" is the new create experience which we recommend you to use** because it will be a better experience than the "(Classic)" one and we will eventually be deprecating the "(Classic)" create experience.
+However, the offering marked with "(Preview)" is the new create experience which we recommend you to use**.
+We will eventually be deprecating the "(Classic)" create experience.

 ### What's new